nextcloud/documentation/admin_manual/enterprise_file_management/files_drop.rst

 file-sharing services.

-When files are uploaded to your Files Drop directory, you can manage them just like any other ownCloud share: you may share them, restrict access, edit, and delete them.
+When files are uploaded to your Files Drop directory, you can manage them just like any other Nextcloud share: you may share them, restrict access, edit, and delete them.

 Setting Up the Files Drop App